Jack in the Green Hastings 2019 - May Day Bank Holiday Festival

 3.30pm - Slaying of the Jack - After all the merriments and the dancing, it's time for the Bogies to parade Jack down to the main stage where he is symbolically slain.
 His demise signifies the release of the Spirit of Summer for the coming year.

-This colourful festival has a rich and illustrious history; to find out more and get the full details of this wonderful and traditional event, head on over to the Hastings Jack in the Green website.
+This colourful festival has a rich and illustrious history; to find out more and get the full details of this wonderful and traditional event, head on over to the Hastings Jack in the Green website by clicking on the button further up this page.

 General History of The Jack in the Green